havenpersona/havenpersona.github.io/index.md

 You can always email me at khaven@ucsd.edu.

 ### In-person Communication
-I also welcome in-person communication.
+I also welcome in-person communication for mentoring or collaboration requests.
 You can find me at my office in the CSE building at UCSD during my office hours (unless I’m sick, in a meeting, or attending a conference).

 My tentative **office hours (until March 26, 2025) are from 7:00 AM to 5:00 PM on Tuesdays, Wednesdays, Thursdays, Saturdays, and Sundays**.
 I update my office hours quarterly.